-10.4 Hearings of the Student Life Council/Hearing Board will be closed to the public except when the respondent requests an open hearing and such a request is approved.
+10.3 Hearings of the University Hearing Board will be closed to the public except when the respondent requests an open hearing and such a request is approved.
 This request must be made in writing to the Hearing Officer at least three business days prior to the hearing.

-10.5 If a respondent fails to appear, the Student Life Council /Hearing Board will decide the case in the charged student's absence.
+10.4 If a respondent fails to appear, the University Hearing Board will decide the case in the charged student's absence.

-10.6 The Hearing Officer or designee may present the case for the University or the complainant.
+10.5 The Hearing Officer or designee may present the case for the University or the complainant.

-10.7 Prospective witnesses, other than the complainant and respondent, will be excluded from the hearing during the testimony of other witnesses.
+10.6 Prospective witnesses, other than the complainant and respondent, will be excluded from the hearing during the testimony of other witnesses.
 All participants shall be excluded during Board deliberations.

-10.8 The hearing will be held in two parts:
+10.7 The hearing will be held in two parts:

-a.
-Determination of violation.

-b.
-Determination of sanction; if a finding of "in violation" is determined.
+- a.
+Determination of violation. - b.
+Determination of recommended sanction; only if a finding of "in violation" is determined.

-10.9 The Chair will exercise control over the proceedings.
+10.8 The Chair will exercise control over the proceedings.
 Any person disrupting a hearing or who fails to adhere to the rulings of the Chair may be removed or excluded from the proceedings.

-10.10 Any party may challenge a Board member on the grounds of personal bias.
+10.9 Any party may challenge a Board member on the grounds of personal bias.
 Board members may be disqualified upon a majority vote of the remaining members of the Board.
 Disqualification votes must be conducted by secret ballot.

-10.11 The burden of proof shall be on the complainant or University, whichever is applicable, to prove the case by a preponderance of the evidence standard.
+10.10 The burden of proof shall be on the complainant or University, whichever is applicable, to prove whether it is more likely than not that the student did violate a Code provision and/or University policy.

-10.12 The Chair shall determine what evidence is admissible.
+10.11 The Chair shall determine what evidence is admissible.
 Formal rules of evidence shall not apply.

-10.13 The respondent, the complainant, and/or the Board members may examine the written evidence offered and may question all witnesses.
+10.12 The respondent, the complainant, and/or the Board members may examine the written evidence offered and may question all witnesses.

-10.14 The respondent will not be forced to testify against himself or herself and their silence shall not be used to their detriment.
+10.13 The respondent will not be forced to testify against themselves and their silence shall not be used to their detriment.

-10.15 Individuals referred to in any written statements or testimony of respondent, complainant, and/or witnesses may be called as witnesses by the Student Life
+10.14 Individuals referred to in any written statements or testimony of respondent, complainant, and/or witnesses may be called as witnesses by the University Hearing Board.

-Council/University Hearing Board.
 The Chair shall determine the length of any such witness testimony and when it shall be heard during the hearing.

-10.16 At the conclusion of the presentations, the Student Life Council shall deliberate the violation stage of the proceeding in closed session.
+10.15 At the conclusion of the presentations, the Board shall deliberate the violation stage of the proceeding in closed session.
 After deliberation and a vote, the decision of the Board will be announced to the participants.

-10.17 The Board may hear evidence concerning sanctioning if the respondent is found to have violated the Prohibited Conduct Section of the Student Code of Conduct.
+10.16 The Board may hear evidence concerning sanctioning if the respondent is found to have violated the Prohibited Conduct Section of the Student Code of Conduct.
 The Board may consider the respondent's prior disciplinary record during the sanctioning phase of the proceedings in order to recommend the appropriate sanction(s).

-10.18 Decisions by the Student Life Council shall be by majority vote.
+10.17 Decisions by the Board shall be by majority vote.
 In the event of a tie, the Chair will vote to break the tie.

-10.19 Hearings will be recorded and, upon written request, the respondent will be afforded access to the recording of the hearing.
+10.18 Hearings will be recorded and, upon written request, the respondent will be afforded access to the recording of the hearing.
 The only recording devices allowed in the hearing are those provided by the Hearing Officer.

-10.20 The Student Life Council's recommendation will be forwarded to the Hearing Officer for further action.
+10.19 The Board's recommendation of violation(s) and sanction(s) will be forwarded to the Hearing Officer for further action.
 The Hearing Officer will notify the respondent of the decision in writing within seven business days of the hearing.
 The Hearing Officer will also make a copy of the decision available to the respondent in the Dean of Students Office.